WinForms: How to hide checkbox of the certain TreeNode in TreeView control

 Recently I needed to hide the checkboxes of some nodes in a TreeView-control, i.e. some nodes should be checkable, but the rest shouldn’t.

-Standard TreeView doesn’t allow to do that directly, but Windows API will help us out.
-The main idea is to catch the moment when a node is just added, then to examine whether checkbox of the node must be hidden and, if yes, to send a certain TVM_SETITEM message to the control to hide checkbox.
+The standard TreeView doesn’t allow doing that directly, but Windows API will help us out.
+The main idea is to catch the moment when a node has been added to the TreeView, then to examine whether the node’s checkbox must be hidden and, if yes, to send a certain TVM_SETITEM message to the TreeView to hide the checkbox.

-Unfortunately, TreeView-control doesn’t provide with an event, which could be fired after a node is added.
-That is why we have to work with WinAPI messages directly inside WndProc.
+Unfortunately, the TreeView doesn’t provide us with an event to be fired right after a node has been added.
+So, we don’t have any choice, but to deal with WinAPI messages directly inside WndProc.

-By means of Reflector I’ve found out that when a node is being added to Nodes-collection of a TreeView or another node the following code is running (these lines from the internal method Realize of TreeNode class):
+Having used .Net Reflector I’ve found out that while a node is being added to the Nodes-collection of either the TreeView or another node the following code is running (this piece of code is borrowed from the internal Realize method of the TreeNode class):

 /// <summary>